youwol/cdn-pyodide-loader/README.md

 # @youwol/webpm-pyodide-loader

-Packages loader for pyodide from YouWol's CDN.
+Packages loader for pyodide from webPM.

 This library is part of the hybrid cloud/local ecosystem [YouWol](https://platform.youwol.com/applications/@youwol/platform/latest).